joemoore/labs-practices-site/content/learningpaths/anchor-playbook/acknowledgements.md

 ## Download

 If you would like to download the original Pivotal-branded version of the Anchor Playbook as published by the amazing team mentioned above, please do so.
-Regardless of branding, the content extremely valuable.

 [![The Pivotal Anchor Playbook](/learningpaths/anchor-playbook/images/anchor-playbook.png)](/learningpaths/anchor-playbook/images/Pivotal-Anchor-Playbook.pdf)